siggisv/remotemo/docs/API_design.md

 ```

 Waits for a key being pressed and returns it (without displaying it on the
 screen).
-As noted about the enum class `remotemo::Key`, F-keys (e.g. `F1`),
+As noted regarding the enum class `remotemo::Key`, F-keys (e.g.
-the keypad and modifier keys are not included.
+`F1`), the keypad and modifier keys are not included.

 ```C++
 std::string remotemo::Remotemo::get_input(int max_length);